hclcnx/connections-msp/customizations/file_menu/README.md

 The JSON extension definitions should then be placed in an array as shown in the **extensions** array variable in the example below.

-These are the Contextual data parameters for the file extension url:
+These are the contextual data parameters for the file extension url, as they were in Connections Cloud, that can be passed to the receiving application:

 Parameter Name | Value
 -------------- | ------